moulydewan/LLMUsefulnessLabels/README.md

 # Code Repository
 The code repository of this project has been organised by 4 folders and the descriptions of each folder is in the follwoing:
 - **dataset:** Contains the original zipped dataset folders obtained from THUIR-KDD'19 and QRef.
 Also contains the cleaned dataframe with additional calculated metrics such as CTR, Task Dwell Time, Query Dwell Time, URL Dwell Time, Avg.
 Dwell Time, Query Position, Rank etc.
-- **prompting:** Contains two .ipynb notebooks for our baseline (DNA+CoT) and session (DNA+CoT+Personalization) prompts for both THUIR-KDD'19 and QRef datasets.
+- **prompting:** Contains two .ipynb notebooks for our baseline (DNA+CoT) and session (DNA+CoT+Personalization) prompts for both [THUIR-KDD'19](http://www.thuir.cn/KDD19-UserStudyDataset/) and [QRef](http://www.thuir.cn/tiangong-qref/) datasets.
 Also contains the baseline and session formatted dataset (.json) required for our experiments.
 If you use the datasets for your research kindly cite our paper **'LLM-Driven Usefulness Labeling for IR Evaluation'**:https://arxiv.org/abs/2503.08965 (accepted at SIGIR 2025 Padova, Italy).
 - **finetuning:** Contains the core finetuning file along with the training files.
 Details of the finetuned models and dataset has been provided in the next section.
 - **results:** Contains the LLM-generated usefulness labels from all five models (GPT 3.5turbo, GPT 4omini, Llama 3.3 70B, Llama 3.1 8B and Llama 3.2 3B) for both datasets generated via prompting (baseline and session).

 # Finetuning for Usefulness Labels

 This finetuned model code repo has been created as part of an experiment for finetuning LLMs on user search behavior signals to predict usefulness labels.
-The finetuning has been conducted on the dataset THUIR KDD'19 and Qref and the details of the project can be found in our paper **LLM-Driven Usefulness Judgment for Web Search Evaluation**: https://arxiv.org/pdf/2504.14401.
+The finetuning has been conducted on the dataset THUIR KDD'19 and QRef and the details of the project can be found in our paper **LLM-Driven Usefulness Judgment for Web Search Evaluation**: https://arxiv.org/pdf/2504.14401.

 - **Developed by:** Mouly Dewan (University of Washington)
 - **Shared by:** Mouly Dewan